 Stories of hunger deaths of migrants stranded between their villages and big cities have begun to slowly find space in the Indian media.
-Many of these reports are promptly denied, but in each of these cases the dead never return.
+Many of these reports are promptly denied, but in each of these cases, the dead never return.

-By conservative estimates, ever since India went into a shutdown to flatten the coronavirus pandemic curve, 189 deaths have taken place due to hunger, exhaustion while walking back home and suicides.
+By conservative estimates, ever since India went into a shutdown to flatten the coronavirus pandemic curve, 189 deaths have taken place due to hunger, exhaustion while walking back home and suicide.
 These numbers will swell further.

 A genuine mass exodus